Indicator Report - Radon

 Why Is This Important?The U.S. Environmental Protection Agency (EPA) estimates that about 21,000 lung cancer deaths each year in the U.S. are related to radon.
 Exposure to radon is the number one cause of lung cancer among non-smokers and the second leading cause of lung cancer overall.
 Those who smoke and are exposed to radon have an especially high risk of developing lung cancer.

-Testing your home for radon levels is the only way to know if you and your family are at risk from radon, and it is inexpensive and easy.
-Tests can be purchased at home improvement stores, the National Safety Council, and from Utah's Division of Radiation Control.
+Testing your home for radon levels is the only way to know if you and your family are at risk from radon.
+Tests for your home are inexpensive and easy.
+Tests can be purchased at home improvement stores, the National Safety Council, and from Utah's Division of Radiation Control (http://radon.utah.gov, where the cost of a test kit is $8 for Utah residents).
 If your home radon test results measure 4.0 pCi/L or higher, the EPA recommends you take action to lower the amount of radon in your home.

-A mitigation system may be installed by a certified contractor and usually costs between $800 and $2,000.
-For a list of qualified mitigation contractors contact the National Radon Proficiency Program, the National Radon Safety Board, or by going to the Utah Department of Environmental Quality (DEQ) and clicking on "Certified Mitigators/RRNC" (located at http://radon.utah.gov).
+A mitigation system may be installed by a certified contractor and usually costs between $1,200 and $2,000.
+For a list of qualified mitigation contractors contact the National Radon Proficiency Program, the National Radon Safety Board, or by going to the Utah Department of Environmental Quality (UDEQ) and clicking on "Certified Mitigators/RRNC" (located at http://radon.utah.gov).

 Data SourcesUtah Department of Environmental Quality, Division of Radiation Control.